 For small, exterior patches on walls with a coating of non-porous paint, the same 1:10 ratio of bleach to water can be used, along with a stiff brush.

-How to Remove from Shower
+How to remove from shower

 Warm and damp, a shower is the perfect environment for an infestation to become established.

 Limited, isolated surface infestations can again be killed using the 1:10 bleach solution and thorough cleaning, but fungus found along grout and shower tile borders may be a sign of deeper infiltration, necessitating removal of the tiles and possibly the underlying structure of the wall to assess and adequately treat the problem.
 Care should be taken not to spread the infestation to other parts of your bathroom.
+Read our in-depth removal guide: black mold in shower

-How to Remove from Bathroom
+How to remove from bathroom

-How to Remove from Air Vents
+How to Remove from air vents

 Act Now and Remove Mold from your Home